 The main content of the dissertation is organized into 7 chapters.
-The next chapter.
 Chapter 2 reviews the tomography method.
 I compare medical tomography and seismic tomography.
-Medical tomography and seismic tomography shares some similar algorithms and technologies.
+Medical tomography and seismic tomography share some similar algorithms and technologies.
 However, medical tomography has the benefit of small targets of investigation and not having to deal with the vast problem of acquisition limitations in seismic tomography, and results in much higher resolution images than that from seismic tomography.